teknostatik/keyboards/corne/README.md

 As with all my keyboards, I'm using `AUTO_SHIFT_ENABLE` to remove the need to use a modifier when I am typing normal text.

-I type on this at least a day a week and could probably use it full time at this point.
+I have used this periodically for a few months, and it is currently my main keyboard.